gittromney/Playnite-NowPlaying/README.md

 ### Initial setup: choose a cache root
 After installing this extension, you'll want to specify at least one cache root directory/storage device and then you'll be able to enable games for caching.
 This is done from the NowPlaying Game Cacher view (via sidebar).

-- Choose a new, empty ***directory*** on a fast storage device to create game caches in, such as "C:\Games\NowPlaying".
+- Choose a new, empty ***Directory*** on a fast storage device to create game caches in, such as "C:\Games\NowPlaying".
 Note, you can specify multiple cache roots but only one is allowed per storage device.

-- Set the ***maximum fill level*** allowed for the storage device when installing game caches, in a range of 50-100%.
+- Set the ***Maximum fill level*** allowed for the storage device when installing game caches, in a range of 50-100%.
 This will limit the space used for game caches on the device and reserve a portion of it for other use.
 It's recommended to set the maximum fill level to, at most, 75-85% (or so) for a cache root on your system disk (C:).
 If the device is used exclusively for gaming, it can be set as high as 100%.

 ### A few notes about cache installation